mad-lab-fau/gaitmap/docs/guides/Coordinate-Systems.rst

 This TL;DR(Again) is intended as quick reference, **after** you already read the full documentation below.

 * Accelerometer measures a positive value, if movement occurs in the **positive (+)** direction of the axis
-* Gyroscope measures a positive value, if rotation occurs in the direction of the arrow in the image below
+* Gyroscope measures a positive value, if rotation occurs in the direction of the arrow in the :ref:`image below <ff>`
 * Gravity results in a measure of **+1g**, if an axis is pointing **upwards**, and **-1g**, if the axis is pointing **downwards**